langchain-ai/langgraph/README.md

 'The current weather in New York is as follows:\n- Temperature: 20.3°C (68.5°F)\n- Condition: Overcast\n- Wind: 2.2 mph from the north\n- Humidity: 65%\n- Cloud Cover: 100%\n- UV Index: 5.0\n\nFor more details, you can visit [Weather API](https://www.weatherapi.com/).'
 ```

-### Step-by-step Breakdown:
+### Step-by-step Breakdown

 1. <details>
     <summary>Initialize the model and tools.</summary>

     - we use `ChatOpenAI` as our LLM. **NOTE:** we need make sure the model knows that it has these tools available to call.
 We can do this by converting the LangChain tools into the format for OpenAI tool calling using the `.bind_tools()` method.
-    - we define the tools we want to use -- a web search tool in our case.
+    - we define the tools we want to use - a web search tool in our case.
 It is really easy to create your own tools - see documentation here on how to do that [here](https://python.langchain.com/docs/modules/agents/tools/custom_tools).
    </details>

 2. <details>
     <summary>Initialize graph with state.</summary>

     - we initialize graph (`StateGraph`) by passing state schema (in our case `MessagesState`)
     - `MessagesState` is a prebuilt state schema that has one attribute -- a list of LangChain `Message` objects, as well as logic for merging the updates from each node into the state
    </details>

 3. <details>
     <summary>Define graph nodes.</summary>

     There are two main nodes we need:

       - The `agent` node: responsible for deciding what (if any) actions to take.
       - The `tools` node that invokes tools: if the agent decides to take an action, this node will then execute that action.
    </details>

 4. <details>
     <summary>Define entry point and graph edges.</summary>